Deasun/snAPP/README.md

 - The application [Can I Use](https://www.caniuse.com) was used to check CSS code against the latest vendor prefix requirements.

+## API
+At this point, snAPP provides an API relating to bug information only.
+It is intended to release more snAPP information for analysis as the site develops.

+The API can be found [HERE](https://sn-app-deasunod.c9users.io/bugtickets/api_views/)

 ## Contributing

 ### Getting the code up and running